Olhao Portugal Travel Guide

 Olhão's famous annual Seafood Event in August.
 A major event with fresh seafood and live music.

-A must for seafood lovers.
+A must for marine cuisine lovers.

 Sweet Potato Celebration in Aljezur (autumn).